ZekeRedgrave/PyDoujin-Downloader/README.md

 - Use as URL to Download any Manga, Doujin and etc
 - This Project is made from Scratch using Python

 # How to use this?

+- Follow the Menu
+- To Paste the URL, Click Right Click and Press "Paste" then Enter

+# How to use this?
+(Developer Only)

 - Download Python and Install
 - Go to in Terminal for Linux or CMD for Windows